 Unfortunately, a lot of people think that slapping a few charts together means you’re doing data visualization design well.
 Even if you have a decent handle on chart design, which you should if you’ve checked out our guide to designing the most common charts and graphs, there are a few simple things you can do to massively improve how your data visualization looks—and how people interpret it.
+These small tweaks can make a world of difference for your viewer—and even save your credibility.

 25 Tips for Data Visualization Design